SUSTAINABILITY Carbon-free Initiatives

 We are working on the introduction of solar power generation systems with the aim of spreading and expanding the use of renewable energy.

-By fiscal 2022, we had installed solar power generation systems in about 380 stores nationwide, all of which are to be used to generate electricity for the stores’ own consumption.
-We will continue to actively install solar power generation systems for our own consumption to reduce electricity consumption and CO2 emissions.
+We will continue to actively install solar power generation systems to reduce electricity consumption and CO2 emissions.

-Lawson and Mitsubishi Corporation have agreed to collaborate in supplying renewable energy to Lawson stores, with plans to supply renewable energy from Mitsubishi Corporation's new solar power generation facilities to approximately 3,600 LAWSON stores (some stores in the Kanto Koshin region, Gifu, Shizuoka, Aichi, and Mie prefectures).
+Lawson and Mitsubishi Corporation have agreed to collaborate on the supply of renewable energy to Lawson stores, and the new solar power generation systems established by Mitsubishi Corporation will supply renewable energy to selected Lawson stores in the Kanto-Koshin region and Gifu, Shizuoka, Aichi, and Mie prefectures.

-We began installing solar power generation systems in 2012 and have installed them in approximately 2,000 of our stores.
-To further promote the use of renewable energy, starting in fiscal 2023, we will gradually introduce off-site PPAs, in which renewable energy generated by solar power plants outside store premises is sent to our stores.
+Lawson began installing solar power generation systems in 2012.
+To further promote the use of renewable energy, from FY 2023 onward, we have introduced off-site PPA, which provides stores with renewable energy generated by solar power plants off the premises.

 * Power purchase agreement to construct a renewable energy power plant in a remote location and supply renewable energy power from the plant via the transmission and distribution network for a long period of time